LPO BrightSparks FAQs

 What happens if we fail to turn up to a BrightSparks concert?

-If you fail to attend a concert you will still be charged for the full amount.
+If you fail to attend a concert you will still be charged the full amount for your tickets.
 BrightSparks concerts are generally oversubscribed, and if you have successfully booked tickets and do not turn up, you have prevented another school from attending.
 Please note that future bookings may not be taken from schools that have outstanding debts relating to previous BrightSparks concerts.

 Where is Royal Festival Hall?

 Royal Festival Hall is part of Southbank Centre and is situated on Belvedere Road, London SE1 8XX.
 The nearest National Rail and London Underground stations are Waterloo, Embankment and Charing Cross.

 If we are attending a BrightSparks concert when should we arrive at Royal Festival Hall?

 Is there somewhere for us to eat our packed lunch in Royal Festival Hall?